 Stores put forth new designs every year, to see the old designs from 2 years ago check this: PAETE CHRISTMAS DISPLAY

-Aside from Santa, you can also buy complete set of the Nativity Scene with different designs; our budget was limited so we were not able to purchase one.
+Aside from Santa, you can also buy complete set of the Nativity Scene or Belen with different designs; our budget was limited so we were not able to purchase one.
 Hopefully next year.
 There are also snowmans!
 Perhaps you’ll find Olaf in there =)

 We were looking for a wooden, non-glittery, solid color ‘Merry Christmas’ signage tabletop but unfortunately none was available in the shops.
 The available items are ‘It’s Christmas’ signage peppered in glitters and individual letters that spells ‘Christmas’, as well as a tightly-pack sign of ‘MerryChristmas’ – these signages are made of fiber-glass.